-Faith for the Climate exists to encourage, inspire and equip faith communities in their work on climate change.
-Climate Change is the biggest and most urgent challenge facing humanity.
+Faith for the Climate exists to encourage, inspire and equip faith communities in their work on the crisis of climate change – the biggest and most urgent challenge facing humanity.

-People of faith recognise creation as a gift, and that we have a sacred responsibility to care for and protect the Earth’s climate for future generations
+People of faith see our planet as a gift, and believe we have a sacred responsibility to care for and protect the Earth’s climate for future generations.

-Faith communities have a unique and precious role to play, in our work and witness, alongside and in partnership with secular environmental organisations, enabling people of faith to live out their calling by acting to protect the climate.
+Faith communities have a unique and precious role to play.
+In our thought, speech, worship, witness and action, alongside and in partnership with secular environmental organisations, we can enable people to live out their calling by acting to protect the climate.

-The Faith for the Climate Network is a space for people of faith working on climate change – from lay people and activists, to Bishops, Priests, Rabbis and Imams, to CEOs and professionals working in faith based NGOs – to come together, learn from one another, encourage and support one another in our faith based work on climate change.
+The Faith for the Climate network is a space for people of faith working on climate change – from lay people and activists, to bishops, priests, rabbis, and imams, to CEOs and professionals working in faith-based NGOs – to come together, learn from one another, and encourage and support one another in our faith-based work on the climate crisis.

 There is something unique and precious about each faith tradition, and in the inspiration and commitment that faith provides for work on the climate.

 We welcome and celebrate the diversity in our motivations for, expressions of, and work on the climate; and we know that faith communities, by coming together, have a powerful witness, voice and role to play in the wider climate movement.

 By coming together, we enable all our work to be even more than the sum of its parts, both in encouraging and equipping each faith community to continue to reach out within their own community, to leaders and people of faith not yet engaged on climate change; and together to speak up on national campaigns in the media and with politicians.